neallred/nitpx/README.md

 ## Setup
-1. Install [Rust][install_rust].
+*.
+Install [Rust][install_rust].
-1. Add the following as environment variables, configured to your use case.
+*.
+Add the following environment variables, configuring values to your use case.
 The example below setup assumes a bash shell.
+Note that if `NIT_PX_ROUTES` is set to `"sitemap"`, It will look on the trusted domain for a `/sitemap.xml` and generate routes to test based on that.

 ```
 export NIT_PX_ROUTES="blog,explore,about"